Meet The Bees!

 Dipped candle, Molded candles, Beard wax, Grafting wax, Crayons, Carving objects, Tack cloth, Wood filler, Polishes, Nail/screw lubricant, Moisturizing cream, Soap making, Fruit coating, Baking-sheet coating, Lipstick/cosmetics, Leather waterproofing, Thread and fishing line coating, Sealing on jams and jellies, Lubricants: zippers, windows, drawer slides, etc..

 Honey- Liquid Gold!
 Symbolically, honey represents nourishment, reward, sweetness, sensuality and wealth.
 Honey's often thought of as a healthier sweetener, but you might be surprised to learn that this ingredient has tons of skin and hair benefits, too.
-Made by the alchemy of bees collecting nectar, pollen, and resins from flowers, honey can help moisturize, fight aging, and fight bacteria.
+Bees collecting nectar, pollen, and resins from flowers, honey can help moisturize, fight aging, and fight bacteria.
 Plus, it’s loaded with nutrients, antioxidants, and healing compounds.